 Fortunately, dealing with snare drum ring is relatively painless.
-Today I’ll be sharing five excellent products to get the job done, as well as some DIY ideas.
+Today I’ll be sharing five of the best drum dampeners available, as well as some DIY ideas.

 Before I get started here, I know there are purists among our ranks — those who believe one should never dampen their drums.
 They think we should tune our drums properly and let the drum sing out naturally.